vvorld/getid-web-sdk/README.md

     });
   };
 ```
-Upper function will filter list and return only countries which exist in `desiredCountries` array with all supported document types
+The upper function will filter list and return only countries which exist in `desiredCountries` array with all supported document types

 ```
 acceptableDocuments(supportedDocuments) {